-DBS Checks are an unknown entity to many and as a result, we do hear some weird and wonderful myths about DBS Checks and the process to obtain them.
+DBS Checks are an unknown entity to many and as a result, we do hear some weird and wonderful myths about DBS Checks (formally known as a CRB check) and the process to obtain them.

 Here are a few pointers based on the most common misconceptions we hear about DBS Checks.